chrismlee26/music-playlist/README.md

 1. main.py

-   - houses the code running the program and takes in user inputs.
+   - Houses the code running the program and takes in user inputs.

 2. Playlist.py